PoisotLab/ms_metaweb_transfer/README.md

 There are two core challenges we are faced with in furthering our understanding of ecological networks across space, particularly at macro-ecologically relevant scales [*e.g.* @Trojelsgaard2016EcoNet].
-First, networks within a location are difficult to sample properly [@Jordano2016ChaEco; @Jordano2016SamNet], resulting in a widespread "Eltonian shortfall" [@Hortal2015SevSho], *i.e.* a lack of knowledge about inter and intra specific relationships.
+First, ecological networks within a location are difficult to sample properly [@Jordano2016ChaEco;
+@Jordano2016SamNet], resulting in a widespread "Eltonian shortfall" [@Hortal2015SevSho], *i.e.* a lack of knowledge about inter- and intra- specific relationships.
 This first challenge has been, in large part, addressed by the recent emergence of a suite of methods aiming to predict interactions within *existing* networks, many of which are reviewed in @Strydom2021RoaPre.
 Second, recent analyses based on collected data [@Poisot2021GloKno] or metadata [@Cameron2019UneGlo] highlight that ecological networks are currently studied in a biased subset of space and bioclimates, which impedes our ability to generalize any local understanding of network structure.
 Meaning that, although the framework to address incompleteness *within* networks exists, there would still be regions for which, due to a *lack* of local interaction data, we are unable to infer potential species interactions.
 Having a general solution for inferring *plausible* interactions (despite the unavailability of interaction data) could be the catalyst for significant breakthroughs in our ability to start thinking about species interaction networks over large spatial scales.
-In a recent overview of the field of ecological network prediction, @Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
-First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required; second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of data is a serious impediment to our predictive ability globally.
+In a recent overview of the field of ecological network prediction,
+@Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
+First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required;
+second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of data **TK** *exact quantification on exactly how small?* is a serious impediment to our predictive ability globally.

 Here, we present a general method to recommend possible trophic interactions, relying on the transfer learning of network representations, specifically by